SlimeKnights/slimeknights.github.io/docs/json/materials.md

 See also [Stat Types](stat-types) for the formats for different stat types supported by materials.
 </div>

+This page covers the JSON format for defining materials in datapacks in Tinkers' Construct 3.
 Materials require three basic components to define: definition, stats, and traits.
 The [Material ID](../basic-types#resource-location) is determined by the name of each of the files.

 {% include toc.html %}